jasonneurohr/TrioSimulator/README.md

 ### JSON TXT Response

-Calls to /api/v1/mgmt/device/info will looks for **response.txt** in the same directory as the TrioSimulator.dll.
+Calls to /api/v1/mgmt/device/info will look for **response.txt** in the same directory as the TrioSimulator.dll.
 Make sure this file exists and contains a valid JSON response.
 See the API section.
 There is an alternative return path which will return a hardcoded object commented out in the ValueController.cs, adjust this if desired.

 ### Run